 Imagine my shock, however, when as I prepared to walk over to pick up my car, I could not find my personal keys.
 My ring that had my house keys as well as my new car key on it.
 The car that only had one key.
 That key.

 Surprisingly I did not panic right away.
 I have a habit of misplacing things so I figured (or hoped) I could find it in some odd place.
 I checked my bag and my pockets.
 Not there.
 I retraced my steps and went to a manager, asking her if my keys had been found.
 Not there.
 I went downstairs and asked security if anyone had turned in a set of keys.
 Some, but not mine.
-Now the panic set in.
-I had grabbed the work truck keys to see if I had dropped them on the floor.
-I was hopeful but after searching the floor, I found nothing.
 My heart dropped.
 How would I get home?
 Could I go home if my car was sitting on someone else’s property over night?
 I was tired and ready to go home but I could not.
 And then there was the issue of having lost our house keys.
 And a myriad of other issues flooded into my mind and heart and overwhelmed me.
 I said “No, Lord, oh my Lord and my God!”

 Now you must understand that though I am a “man of faith” with strong religious convictions, this is not ordinary for me.
 I am not given to speaking the name of the Lord with frequency, especially not outside of worship.
 Perhaps I can be faulted for that, but I also believe that the Lord’s name should be used sparingly and always reverently.
 So I am careful, very careful in fact, to use the name of God in deliberate ways.
 But now I was undone.
 It was too much.
 My keys could be anywhere in the city that I had been that day.
 I always assume that they would be in my pocket but they weren’t there.

 Now, it was at this time that I thought I needed to go back to the truck and look again.
-I don’t know why I thought that and I suppose, at the end of the day, it doesn’t really matter.
+I don’t know why I thought that.
 I just had to.
 Was it God’s “voice”?
 No. But some divine prompting?
 I cannot say.
 Nevertheless, I believe that everything happens because God has ordained it to happen.
-That is to say, I lost my keys because, in no small or incidental way, God wanted it to be so.
+That is to say, first, I lost my keys because, in no small or incidental way, God wanted it to be so.
 And I suppose that is hard to accept.
 God wanted me to lose my keys?
 To be in anguish about my day?
 And does that extend to great suffering as well?
 In all things I must be a man of faith and so I must also say yes.
 Yes he does allow great suffering to occur.
 I cannot understand why, or at least I don’t have access to all of God’s reasoning.
-But I do take comfort that suffering has a reason; in fact, I can derive no comfort from meaningless suffering.
+But I do take comfort that suffering has a reason.
+For I can derive no comfort from meaningless suffering.

-And I decided to open the back door.
-I opened the door.
+I went inside and promptly decided to open the back door.
 And, there, I saw my keys sitting on the tailgate.
 Outside of the truck.
 Just sitting there.
 I don’t know how long; at least as long as it took for me to drop off my items at the door and park the truck in the lot.
 A minute on the road and a few turns, at least.
 And it was still there.

 I bawled like a baby.
 I cried; I cried as I had not cried in some time.
 I wish, now, that I could weep that way over my own sins.
 But, nevertheless, it was a genuine cry.
 And one of pure thankfulness.
 What I had lost, had been found.